souffle-lang/souffle-lang.github.io/pages/docs/handtuning.md

 # Performance

+To achieve high performance in Soufflé, the [Auto-Scheduler](autotuning) can be used.

+However, attaining optimal performance is challenging and requires a deep understanding of the engine internals.

-Performance tuning in Souffle is complicated.
-It will take time and experience to become effective with performance tuning for Souffle programs.
-If you want to study highly-tuned Datalog code, I suggest that you study the Souffle code of DOOP.
+It will take time and experience to become effective with performance tuning for Soufflé programs.
+If you want to study highly-tuned Datalog code, I suggest that you study the Soufflé code of DOOP.

-Souffle has a profiler which is the main instrument to guide you with performance tuning.
-The process of performance tuning starts with using a suitable input for your Souffle program.
+Soufflé has a profiler which is the main instrument to guide you with performance tuning.
+The process of performance tuning starts with using a suitable input for your Soufflé program.
 The runtime of the your program with the chosen input should be acceptable so that the tuning cycle is short.
 The shorter the cycle is the faster you will make progress in your tuning effort.

 The tuning cycle consists of:

- 1) Run the Souffle program with the profile option (`-p <file>`)
+ 1) Run the Soufflé program with the profile option (`-p <file>`)

  2) Run the profiler (`souffleprof <file> -o <html>`)